 Description of the Vasectomy Procedure

-At the urological clinic of Dr. Carlos Marois, the vasectomy procedure is preceded by an initial consultation and evaluation.
-This involves a short questionnaire, a physical exam, and an explanation of the procedure.
+At Dr. Carlos Marois’ urology clinic, we conduct a consultation and evaluation before performing any vasectomy procedure.
+This involves a short questionnaire, a physical exam and an explanation of the procedure.

 We recommend that the patient be accompanied.
-As needed an Antivan may be offered, but only to anxious patients who are accompanied by someone.
-It is also recommended to avoid drinking coffee or other stimulants the morning of the vasectomy.
+If needed, an Ativan may be offered only to patients who are anxious and who are accompanied.
+It is also recommended that the patient avoid coffee or other stimulants the morning of the vasectomy.

 Vasectomy is a permanent male contraceptive method.